-Antigua Guatemala offers something for all travel tastes.
-Colonial history that is always present combines with an array of cultural activities which include art galleries and exhibits, performing arts, popular arts, films, forums, restaurants and cafes, and cultural tourism in general.
-EnjoyGuatemala with its team of local travel advisors can assist you with hotel reservations and tours in Antigua and the entire country of Guatemala or set up a personal tour itinerary for you.
+Colonial history is always present in Antigua Guatemala.
+It combines with an array of cultural activities.
+These include art galleries and exhibits, performing arts, popular arts, films, forums, restaurants and cafes, and cultural tourism in general.
+Antigua is surrounded by smaller villages and nestled between three dramatic Guatemala Volcanoes: Agua, Fuego and Acatenango.

+Antigua Guatemala was once the third most important Spanish colony in the Americas.
+More than 30 monastic orders called Antigua home.
+They built stunning monasteries, convents and cathedrals in this colonial town.
 Antigua hosts the largest celebrations for Lent and Easter in the Western Hemisphere.
-The history of the processions dates back to the early 1500s and began with the arrival of Don Pedro de Alvarado from Spain.
-While many are attracted to the solemn religious fervor, others enjoy the beautiful “alfombras” (sawdus carpets) that are made along the processional routes.
+The history of the processions dates back to the early 1500s.
+They began with the arrival of Don Pedro de Alvarado from Spain.
+During Easter week one can discover all kind of solemn religious fervor.
+Or view the most beautiful “alfombras” (sawdust carpets) which are made along the processional routes.